-21 Defined in the "Non-Defendant, Co-Conspirator Purdue Entities" and "Defendant Co-Conspirator Purdue Entities" sections, infra.
+23 Defined in the "Non-Defendant, Co-Conspirator Purdue Entities" and "Defendant Co-Conspirator Purdue Entities" sections, infra.

-- g.
-Legal Guardians22 of United States residents born after March 16, 2000, who were medically diagnosed with opioid-related "Neonatal Abstinence Syndrome" ("NAS") at or near birth and whose birth mother received and/or filled a prescription for opioids or opiates in the ten months prior to the birth of said infant or child and those opioids or opiates were manufactured, distributed, or filled by a Defendant or Purdue entity. - h.
-Legal Guardians23 of California residents born after March 16, 2000, who were medically diagnosed with opioid-related "Neonatal Abstinence Syndrome" ("NAS") at or near birth and whose birth mother received a prescription for opioids or opiates prior to the birth and those opioids or opiates were manufactured, distributed, or filled by a Defendant or Purdue entity.
-24 - 9.
-Legal Guardians have the absolute duty to protect and care for the welfare of the NAS Children in their care.
-An injury to the child is necessarily an injury to the Legal Guardian as a result of the Legal Guardian's unlimited, and non-delegable duty of care owed to the child, as well as the absolute dominion of the Legal Guardian over the child. - 10.
-The Legal Guardians have been directly and foreseeably damaged and such damage will continue to occur in the future as they must continue to carry the substantial burdens and obligations of care to the NAS Children, as neonatal exposure to opioids necessarily results in medical needs that exist throughout the entire period of the NAS Children's adolescent development.
+10. The Legal Guardians have been directly and foreseeably damaged and such damage will continue to occur in the future as they must continue to carry the substantial burdens and obligations of care for the NAS Children, as neonatal exposure to opioids necessarily results in medical needs that exist throughout the entire period of the NAS Children's adolescent development.
 And, these needs absolutely exist regardless of the dosage any one child received neonatally or if they were pharmacologically weaned from these horrific substances.
 These needs relate primarily to the well-known adverse effect of opioids on behavioral and regulatory development in exposed children.
 Every single child diagnosed with opioid-related NAS must have robust medical testing, monitoring, intervention, provision of Legal Guardian training and information, and medical referral in order that the Legal Guardians may discharge their duties to maximize the NAS Childrens' welfare and outcomes as adults.
 Additionally, a court-ordered and supervised Science Panel must be convened to conduct epidemiological studies of the NAS Children, with Defendants required to address medical and developmental issues of the NAS Children as they develop during program administration.
 To be clear, the Legal Guardians have direct and entirely foreseeable injuries-in-fact arising from their non-delegable duties of care owed to and dominion over NAS children who have both present symptoms and a substantially increased risk of additional injury, disease, and disorder.
-Plaintiff Legal Guardians and the Putative Class Members have injuries fairly traceable to each Defendant whose acts and/or omissions released a veritable torrent of highly-addictive and destructive opiates and opioids into the United States and into the birth mothers' bodies where they targeted the helpless infants; and these injuries are likely to be redressed by favorable decisions from a Court or jury granting the relief requested.
-Indeed, without entry of the relief requested, Plaintiff Legal Guardians and the Putative Class Members cannot discharge their duties owed to the NAS Children.
+Plaintiff Legal Guardians and the Putative Class Members have injuries fairly traceable to each Defendant whose acts and/or omissions released a veritable torrent of highly-addictive and destructive opiates and opioids into the State of Ohio and into the birth mothers' bodies where they targeted the helpless infants; and these injuries are likely to be redressed by favorable decisions from a Court or jury granting the relief requested.
+Indeed, without entry of the relief requested, Plaintiff Legal Guardians and the

+Putative Class Members cannot discharge their duties owed to the NAS Children.
 The Plaintiff Legal Guardians and Putative Class Members have suffered and continue to suffer these injuries.